 Furthermore, you must be able to prove that your disability will last or is expected to last for 12 or more months – or result in death.
 You cannot get Social Security Disability Insurance benefits based on a short-term disability, such as the weeks you miss from work for knee surgery or the recovery period for an illness, such as pneumonia.

 An application should include evidence of how your medical condition affects all aspects of your daily life, such as whether or not your chronic back pain makes it impossible for you to sit for more than 20 minutes at a time, or if your cancer treatments make you too fatigued to concentrate.

-You also may be asked provide adequate medical documentation of your disabling medical or mental conditions from doctors and other healthcare professionals.
-This includes doctors’ notes and statements, medical records, test results (blood tests, MRI, X-rays and so on), and treatment records.
+You also may be asked to provide adequate medical documentation of your disabling medical or mental conditions from doctors and other healthcare professionals.
+This includes doctors’ notes and statements, medical records, test results (blood tests, MRI, X-rays, and so on), and treatment records.

 Our disability team has helped numerous New Bedford residents prove disability and collect SSDI benefits.
 Schedule your free case evaluation to learn more – call us, or complete our online evaluation form.

 An experienced personal injury attorney is a critical aspect of pursuing a claim against the person or party that caused your injury.
 Not only is an attorney familiar with the law, they can also help you navigate legal and practical challenges that frequently arise in any personal injury case.

 A lawyer is also a great resource for addressing questions about what types of compensation you may be eligible to receive and explaining how to approach your personal injury claim altogether.